Napoleon Zervas: Early life and army career

-Zervas was born in Arta, Epirus, but his ancestors came from the village of Souli.
+Zervas was born in Arta, Epirus, but his ancestors were from the village of Souli.
+The Zervas family belonged to one of the famous Souliot clans, who pioneered the struggles against Ali Pasha and many of them were chieftains during the years of the Greek War of Independence.
+Zervas' mother was Evanthia Konstantopoulou.
 After finishing high school in 1910, he volunteered for the 2nd Infantry Division.
 During the Balkan Wars, he was promoted to the rank of first sergeant.
 Later he attended the Hellenic Army NCO School and graduated as sergeant major in 1914.

 Zervas was a Venizelist, and in 1916 was among the first to join the venizelist Movement of National Defense in Thessaloniki.
 He served with distinction in many battles of the Macedonian front during World War I, being eventually promoted to major.
 After the defeat of Venizelos' Liberal Party in the elections of 1920, he fled to Constantinople.
 He only returned to Athens in late 1922, after the Revolution of September 1922, and rejoined the army.

 Three years later, after the establishment of General Theodoros Pangalos' dictatorship (June 1925), he was appointed as garrison commander of the city of Athens and at the same time, took command of the Second Battalion of the Republican Guard.
 These troops served as the main strongholds of Pangalos' military regime in the capital.
 Nevertheless, Zervas participated in the coup d'état of 22 August 1926, led by General Georgios Kondylis, that overthrew Pangalos.
 Zervas, however, confronted Kondylis a month later, when the new strongman sought to disarm and dissolve the Republican Guard.
 Bloody battles took place in Athens between Zervas' battalion and the governmental forces.
 After his defeat, Zervas was sentenced to life in prison.
 However, two years later, the newly established republican government of Eleftherios Venizelos (the Liberals' government of 1928–1932), granted him amnesty and Zervas was named lieutenant colonel in retirement.